jstevej/steves-keyboard-layout/README.md

-# ButteredBread's Keyboard Layout
+# Steve's Keyboard Layout

 This is my 34-key keyboard layout.

 ## Goals
   - fast, efficient, and natural (at least to me) typing for programming
   - make common key combinations and layer activations bilateral
-  - easy left hand only operation for numbers, common shortcuts
+  - easy left-hand-only operation for numbers, common shortcuts
-  - able to operate CAD programs and such without removing right hand from mouse
+  - able to operate CAD programs and such without removing my right hand from the mouse
   - qwerty, but someone could easily modify it for other alpha layouts

 ## Principles and Features